spectram/astrospectram/content/about.md

 subtitle: This is a short page about me and my work
 img_path: images/about.jpg
 seo:
+  title: About Me
+  description: A page about me and my work
   extra:
     - name: 'og:type'
       value: website